Subhanshusinha/Solidity-Beginner---Create-a-Token/README.md

     uint public totalSupply;

 These lines declare three public state variables:
-. tokenName: Stores the name of the token.
+a. tokenName: Stores the name of the token.
-. tokenAbbreviation: Stores the abbreviation (symbol) of the token.
+b. tokenAbbreviation: Stores the abbreviation (symbol) of the token.
-. totalSupply: Stores the total supply of the token.
+c. totalSupply: Stores the total supply of the token.

 5. mapping(address => uint) public balances :- This line declares a mapping called balances that links an address to the number of tokens held by that address.